Harmonious loci of Poncelet triangles about the incircle and their degeneracies: Acknowledgements

 \section{Acknowledgements}

-A special thanks goes out to the two outstanding referees whose very detailed and constructive comments were instrumental in improving the article.
-We would also like to thank Arseniy Akopyan, Clark Kimberling, Peter Moses, and Richard Schwartz, for their comments and help in a set of developing results.
+Comments by two outstanding referees were crucial in improving this article.
+We are also indebted to Arseniy Akopyan, Clark Kimberling, Peter Moses, and Richard Schwartz for valuable help.
 The first author is a fellow of CNPq.